All Episodes

 Well, right.

-And then so will they learn their lesson?
+And then, so will they learn their lesson?

-Well, I think Well, that's that that's as yet to be determined.
+Well, that is yet to be determined.

 I think they will.